-By targeting the most profitable target markets for your solution, you will gain focused marketing approach and a successful market penetration.
+By targeting the most profitable market segmentation, you will enjoy a focused target audience approach and a successful market penetration.

-Target markets research and analysis is an important first step to any marketing campaign.
-When you define a target market, it means you have established a certain level of market segmentation and selected the target market segment that will present the most opportunity for profit.
+Market segmentation and analysis is an important first step to any marketing campaign.
+When you define a target market, it means you selected the client base segment that will present the most opportunity for profit.

-Skipping the process of target market analysis and target market segmentation will waste significant money and efforts, as your marketing campaigns will not properly address the right client segment.
-It is pointless to address a target audience with little vested interest in a particular product or service, or a target market audience that is already saturated with a competitor’s offerings.
+Skipping the process of target market analysis and segmentation will waste significant money and efforts, as your marketing campaigns will not properly address the right client segment.
+It is pointless to address an audience with little vested interest in a particular product or service, or a target market audience that is already saturated with a competitor’s offerings.

-Business-to-business (B2B) target market segmentation is very different from business-to-consumer (B2C) target market segmentation.
+Business-to-business (B2B) target segmentation is very different from business-to-consumer (B2C) segmentation.
 For one, selecting a supplier in B2B target markets is more complicated than consumer markets.
 Since people buy on behalf of their company, rather than themselves, there is more pressure to be objective and rational about their decision.
-Thus, in business-to business markets, the target audience of buyers and specifiers may well know as much about a product/service as the company that supplies it.
-Also, in a business-to-business context, it is unlikely that just one person will make the buying decision.
-The process of target market analysis and segmentation is often more complex in B2B situations.
-A specifier may test and approve the product, a production manager may run it through trials, a board of directors may impose an overriding structure on the source of supply, a buyer may negotiate the price, and so on.
-In B2B target market segmentation, the aim is to focus on a manageable group of decision-makers to define the target audience.
+Thus, in business-to-business markets, the buyers and specifiers may well know as much about a product/service as the company that supplies it.

-In order to gain a competitive advantage, Target market segmentation is especially important in B2B markets, as there is often little to differentiate one product from another.
-Target market segmentation is closely linked with the positioning strategy of a company.
+In order to gain a competitive advantage, target segmentation is especially important in B2B markets, as there is often little to differentiate one product from another.
+The segmentation is closely linked with the positioning strategy of a company.
 Considerations in the positioning strategy are subsequently taken into account in the design of inbound marketing campaigns.